ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ^ Changing the adapter to extend the list adapter with the type and view holder

-^ Making sure to pas in our diff util callback to the adapter
+^ Making sure to pass in our diff util callback to the adapter

 ---